robpre/sidrilling.co.uk/app/equipment/Testing Equipment.md

 ---
 title: Testing Equipment
 image: testing.jpg
-draft: true
 ---

 Down the hole testing can also include:

 - SPT
 - U100